CIPP Liner Testing QA Services

 Sewer, watermain, unreinforced, reinforced, gravity or pressurized – each type of CIPP liner requires a thorough understanding of the specimen preparation and testing techniques that need to be used if accurate flexural data is to be generated.

-Paragon Systems Testing is the only North American independent testing laboratory to have established the connection between flexural test specimen preparation and its effect on measured flexural properties.
+Paragon Systems Testing is the only North American independent cipp testing lab to have established the connection between flexural test specimen preparation and its effect on measured flexural properties in cured in place pipe liner testing.

 Our peer-reviewed research in this field has been published at many trenchless industry conferences.